 Trains to Drayton Manor

 Tamworth is the closest train station to Drayton Manor, just 3 miles away from the park.
 You can take a taxi or hop onto a direct bus from outside the station.
+Find out more on our dedicated trains to Drayton Manor page.

 Blackpool Pleasure Beach, Lancashire